 DoIT Shared Tools - JIRA - Service Description and Policies

-Due to staff time constraints, support for jira.doit.wisc.edu will focus on the configuration items that require:
+Due to staff constraints, support for jira.doit.wisc.edu will focus on the configuration items that require:

 that can be handled by the delegated admins and/or project owners.

-The Shared Tools team reserves the right to determine if the proposed use falls outside the intended scope of the JIRA Service and may ask the project leads to consider simplifying their requirements or consider using their own tracking system.
+The Shared Tools team reserves the right to determine if the proposed use falls outside the intended scope of the JIRA Service and may ask the project leads to consider simplifying their requirements or consider using their tracking system.

-Atlassian offers a Cloud service as well as relatively affordable licensing for small numbers of users.
+Atlassian offers a Cloud Service as well as relatively affordable licensing for small numbers of users.

 The standard environment consists of default workflows, permissions, statuses, transitions, etc. which are defined, documented, and supported by DoIT.
 The defaults for these items were selected to provide the widest amount of support for the majority audience.
-This means that the default setup may not fit your needs.
+This means that the default setup may not fit your exact needs.

 Responsible Use and Data Policies

 The DoIT JIRA is a general service, not intended to be highly secure.
 Users should not place restricted data or data subject to HIPAA on this service.
-Also, JIRA may not be suitable for other sensitive data.
+JIRA may not be suitable for other sensitive data.

 Individuals using this service are required to: